Thanksgiving Activities for Kids

 6. Thankful Moment Activity

 This might already be part of your family tradition, but before you eat, go around the table and have everyone say one or two things they are thankful for.
+If you forget about this before Thanksgiving dinner, you can always take a moment before dessert with that pumpkin pie.

 From all of us at Scholar Within, we wish you a wonderful Thanksgiving!